zakinder/IBLISandHisBrother/README.md

 # IBLISandHisBrother
-IBLIS and His Brother are shatans
+IBLIS and His Brothers(Hindus) are shatans